kankshat/kankshat.github.io/README.md

 kankshat.github.io

 Thanks for checking out my site!
-Credits below:

 A simple, minimalist template that actually began life as an unused redesign of my